 Quick Start

 RaspAP gives you two different ways to get up and running quickly.
-The simplest approach is to use our custom OS image with RaspAP preinstalled.
-This option eliminates guesswork and gives you a base upon which to build.
+The simplest approach is to use our custom OS image with RaspAP preinstalled via the Raspberry Pi Imager (preferred method).
+This option eliminates guesswork, lets you customize settings before flashing, and gives you a base upon which to build.
 An alternative method is to execute the Quick installer on an existing compatible OS.

 Custom OS¶

-Custom Raspberry Pi OS Lite images with the latest RaspAP are available for direct download.
-This includes both arm64
+Custom Raspberry Pi OS Lite images with the latest RaspAP are also available for direct download.
+This includes both arm64 (64-bit) or armhf (32-bit) based builds for ARM architectures.

 Tip

-After downloading your desired image, use a utility such as the Raspberry Pi Imager or balenaEtcher to flash the OS image onto a microSD card.
+After downloading your desired image, use the v1.9.6 release of Raspberry Pi Imager or later to flash the OS image onto a microSD card.
+The Pi Imager is recommended because it lets you modify optional configuration settings, such as setting a username and password, and enabling access via SSH.
 Insert the card into your device and boot it up.
 The latest RaspAP release with the most popular components will be active and ready for you to configure.
-Please review the Initial Settings on how to connect.
+Please review the Initial settings for details on how to connect.

 Update your OS to its latest version, including the kernel and firmware, followed by a reboot: